PraisejahOsumgbaBenson/budget_site/client/README.md

-# BudgetBuddy 🛒
+# MarketCalc 🛒

-**BudgetBuddy** is a digital budgeting tool built with React.
+**MarketCalc** is a digital budgeting tool built with React.
 It helps users manage their expenses by adding items to a market list, calculating the total amount spent, and comparing it against a customizable budget.
 Users can also select their preferred currency and receive notifications for successful actions or errors.

 ## Features